esbanarango/ember-model-validator/README.md

 ````

 ### Email
-Validates the proper fortmat of the email.
+Validates the proper format of the email.

 ````js
   validations: {